sybrew/the-seo-framework/readme.txt

 	* Backslashes (back-solidus) are no longer stripped from post and term meta.
 Slash away!
 		* This also resolves an issue where the number of slashes are halved every time you update the post.
 		* NOTE: The site settings doesn't support this feature, because WordPress implements PHP 4.x compatibility on options which strip them.
-	* TODO?
-We switched the homepage title option name from left to right, and right to left.
+	* We switched the homepage title option name from left to right, and right to left.
 		* This doesn't affect your titles, it's only semantics.
-		* NOTE TO SELF: Changing this would require us to change the default options, the filters behavior, and the JS code.. is this the best route?
 	* TODO set `get_logo_uploader_form()`'s flex value to true, Google allows logos of any dimension...
+	* We removed the "recommended" title separator highlighting, RSS parsers are great at rendering HTML entities, so this shouldn't be an issue.
 	* **Term meta:**
 		* When a term is disabled via the post type settings, saving it won't erase the custom SEO term meta.
 			* The same behavior already applied to singular post types.